Faculty & Staff Salary

 Research proposal budgets must also include student health insurance.
 While the graduate school breaks this cost down by semester, in practice, if you support a student in the spring, you must also budget for summer health insurance.
 You must budget health insurance unless you have documentation that a student is covered under another plan (for instance, a working spouse’s).
 Best practice is to budget these funds.
 If you don’t need them, you can always re-distribute them.

-AY23-24 Graduate Student Health Insurance Rates
+AY24-25 Graduate Student Health Insurance Rates

-These charges are considered "student aid cost" and they collect F&A. This number is released by the UAF Graduate School every year, in the fall.
+These charges are considered "student aid cost" and they incur F&A. This number is released by the UAF Graduate School every year, in the fall.
 To successfully meet these costs in outyears, UAF policy is to estimate a 7% increase annually in proposals.

-Tuition
+Tuition and Fees

 In or Out?
 Students who are U.S. citizens must be in Alaska for two years to qualify for the in-state tuition rate, or they can apply for resident status after residing in the state for one year under the university's "bona fide resident" provision.
 For budget planning on proposals, best practice is to include two years of out-of-state tuition, 9 credits a semester, a total of 18 credits per year.
-International students are not eligible for in-state tuition (unless they become an Alaska resident defined as a person who is a U.S. citizen or eligible noncitizen who has been physically present in Alaska for at least the past two years.)
+International students are not eligible for in-state tuition (unless they become an Alaska resident, defined as a person who is a U.S. citizen or eligible noncitizen who has been physically present in Alaska for at least the past two years.)
 Researchers are strongly advised to budget out-of-state tuition unless the international student has a green card in hand.

 Travel & Lodging

-Per Diem (Effective 2019)
+Per Diem

 Vehicle Costs

 Costs for using a personal vehicle should be listed in the TRAVEL section of the internal budget spreadsheet.
-For 2023, the personal vehicle mileage rate is $0.655 per mile.
+For 2024, the personal vehicle mileage rate is $0.67 per mile.
 This includes fuel use, so don’t budget fuel separately.

 Renting a vehicle from the university pool: Information on how to estimate costs and how to reserve a vehicle from UAF Facilities.
 Please note the extra charges for unpaved road use, which are significant.
 If you are driving any distance up the Dalton Highway, you should budget for this surcharge.
 You should also budget fuel for these vehicles.